gamesbook/protograf/docs/source/overview.rst

 PNG file |dash| containing the results of those instructions; hopefully the design that you intended to make!

-As your design changes and evolves, you can add or change instructions and recreate the output.
+As your design changes and evolves, you can add or change instructions, or add new information for your cards, and then quickly recreate the new output.

 How does **protograf** work?